|

 Nature’s Touch with Leaves and Branches

 Sometimes simplicity is strongest.
-A single maple leaf at each place setting, branches of oak down the center of the table, or bundles of dried wheat can evoke autumn without excess.
+For fall wedding table decor a single maple leaf at each place setting, branches of oak down the center of the table, or bundles of dried wheat can evoke autumn without excess.
 Combine with muted florals and candlelight to prevent the design from becoming stark.
 Using what the season offers keeps the decor grounded in authenticity.

 Layered Glass and Ceramics